 How Much Meat Can You Eat?

 Even a a flexible diet should have some basic guidelines.
 To start the flexitarian diet, try giving up meat two days per week.
-Over the remaining five days, spread out 26 ounces of meat in any way you like.
+Over the remaining five days, limit your meat consumption to about 26 ounces total.
 (For easy reference, 3 ounces of meat is about the size of a deck of playing cards, according to Pam Nisevich Bede 2, a dietitian with Abbott's EAS Sports Nutrition.
 So, for example, you could have about two 3 oz servings of meat per day for 4 days, and one serving on the 5th day.)

 Rather than centering your meals around the meat, start making vegetarian food choices more of a priority.
 Grains, nuts, dairy, eggs, beans, and produce will be part of the diet, but you will be avoiding sweets and processed foods.
 Laura Cipullo, R.D, a nutritionist from New York says: "It's more than cutting down on the meat, it's cutting down on the processed food 3."

 What Are the Benefits of a Flexitarian Diet?

 The flexitarian lifestyle includes many of the benefits associated with a vegetarian diet.
-Eating less meat has health benefits, such as a lower risk of cardiovascular disease, high blood pressure, and stroke 4.
-At the same time, since meat will still be part of your diet, you will still be getting plenty of protein, iron and B vitamins.
-By consuming less meat and fish, you are also reducing your carbon footprint and helping the environment.
+Eating less meat has been linked with a lower risk of cardiovascular disease, high blood pressure, and stroke 4.
+At the same time, since meat will still be part of your diet, you will still be getting plenty of protein, iron, and B vitamins.
+By consuming less meat and fish, you will also be reducing your carbon footprint and your impact on the environment.